 Much of our extensive portfolio of optical transceivers come fully certified and compliant with the following regulatory bodies.

 GSA Schedule Contracts are subject to the Trade Agreements Act (TAA), meaning all products listed on the GSA Schedule Contract must be manufactured or “substantially transformed” in the United States or a TAA “designated country”.
-Proline is proud to carry many optical transceivers are products of the United States.
+Proline is proud to carry optical transceivers that are products of the United States.

 Network Equipment-Building System (NEBS) compliance is required by the Telecommunications Carrier Group (TCG) to confirm the reliability, safety, and quality of a vendor’s telecommunications equipment.
 Proline optical transceivers are NEBS Level 3 certified, which indicates that the products and equipment operate at optimum capacity while also protecting the safety of the personnel who operate it.